Best Management Practices

 Source Control Guidance

-Preventing potential stormwater contamination at points it might originate; because then it cannot wash away.
+Prevention of potential stormwater contamination points.
 At a port, this means spill prevention, employee training and good housekeeping.

 Cleaning or Washing Guidance

-Cleaning and washing paved surfaces, vehicles and equipment may contain any potential pollutants before they enter stormwater.
-The Port employs source control and sweeps and cleans at our berths to reduce any fugitive pollutants.
+Paved surfaces, vehicles and equipment may have potential pollutants on their surfaces.
+The Port employs source control and sweeps and cleans at our berths to reduce fugitive pollutants.

 Roads and Ditches

 The Port maintains miles of roads, acres of laydown storage, miles of ditches and conveyance pipe and over 200 catch basins.
-We maintain and clean these using BMPs to ensure our systems are operating correctly and cleaned regularly.
+We maintain and clean these using BMPs to ensure our systems are operating correctly.

 Soil, Erosion, Sediment Control and Landscaping Source Control

 The Port focuses on dust reduction and abatement on unpaved areas as well as maintaining soil stability throughout the Port's facilities.
-We also use construction BMPs such as silt fencing or other temporary erosion and soil control techniques when we do specific jobs.
+We also use construction BMPs such as silt fencing or other temporary erosion and soil control techniques.

 Storage and Stockpiling Source Control

 Similar to soil erosion control, the Port manages its resources to prevent runoff from storage and stockpiling areas.
-For our areas, this primarily means covering stockpiles and using dust control measures at stockpile locations, like silt fencing.
+For our areas, this primarily means covering stockpiles and using dust control measures at stockpile locations.

 Other BMPs